kubernetes-sigs/cluster-api/docs/book/src/providers/v1alpha2-to-v1alpha3.md

 - Pass a context as the first argument to calls to `external.Get`.

-## Cluster and Machine `Status.Phase` field values now start with an uppercase letter.
+## Cluster and Machine `Status.Phase` field values now start with an uppercase letter

 - To be consistent with Pod phases in k/k.
 - More details in https://github.com/kubernetes-sigs/cluster-api/pull/1532/files.